synaq/api-quick-start/README.md

 The most important and frequently used domain and mailbox action is the `Provision` action.
 This initiates the steps needed to actually provision an already configured domain (or mailbox) on SYNAQ's platform.

+For detailed instructions on how to deal with asynchronous actions, see [Polling an asynchronous action](#polling-an-asynchronous-action)

 ## Partial Cancellations

 Starting in version 6.0 of the API, released on 2018-08-16, the API supports partial product cancellations.
 This is the act of removing a specific package from an active domain, and consequently removing the backing services which were only needed for that package, while leaving any other packages and services on the domain in place.